jacoscaz/treesandrobots.github.io/_syslog/2023-03-18-charlie-munger-consistently-not-stupid-quote.md

 ---
-title: A quote by Charlie Munger
+title: Aim for not stupid
 description:
+tags: "quotes"
 ---

 > It is remarkable how much long-term advantage people like us have